shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   )
 ```

-The standard deviation of the noise controls the dispersion of how far a star tends to diverge from its spiral arm.
-In R's graphical device, shape number 8 gives us the star-shaped point we want.
+There are two moving parts here.
+First, the intensity variable controls overall how many stars will be created.
+On the other hand, the standard deviation of the noise governs the dispersion of how far a star tends to diverge from its spiral arm.
+Also note that according R's plotting convention, shape number 8 gives us the star-shaped point we want.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/milky_way/plot_3.0_spiral_arms.jpg" />